Elder / Dependent Abuse

 Online Request for Elder or Dependent Abuse:

 NEW: You can complete and use eSubmit to file your domestic violence forms online.
 Please print and read the instructions for completing domestic violence forms & eSubmit (pdf ) before you begin.

-After completing your forms, use eSubmit to file your Elder / Dependent Abuse Forms (above).
+After completing your forms, use eSubmit to file your Elder / Dependent Abuse Forms (below).

 You do not need a lawyer to ask for (or respond to) a restraining order.
 BUT it is a good idea to have a lawyer, especially if you need special assistance of any kind.

 The court process can be confusing and intimidating.
 Both people will have to see each other in court, and both will have to tell the judge details of what happened in a public courtroom.
 Having a lawyer can help make the process easier to handle.

 Most cities or counties have legal aid agencies that help people ask for an elder or dependent adult abuse restraining order.
 These services are usually free or very low cost.
 Look for help in your area before you try to do it on your own.